 Rushdie today

-As you likely know, shockingly, this past August in Chautaqua, New York, Salman Rushdie was severely stabbed by an attacker on stage just as he was to deliver a talk.
+As you likely know, shockingly, this past August in Chautauqua, New York, Salman Rushdie was severely stabbed by an attacker on stage just as he was to deliver a talk.
 His wounds are severe: he lost one eye, suffered damage to an arm, and to his liver.
 It’s just beyond belief to me.
 Thankfully, he survived, but his life is greatly altered.

 I ask myself another question: how would I feel about writing after losing an eye and suffering damage to an arm?
 Both I consider vital to my writing life, but writing can go on without them …